 My husband and I are very lucky.
 We have many close friends in this city, and they are all interesting people.

 Our friend Andrew is a scientist.
 We see (1) when he isn't busy in his laboratory.
-When we get together with (2), he always tells (3) about his new experiments.
+When we get together with (2) , he always tells (3) about his new experiments.
 Andrew is a very close friend.
 We like (4) very much.

 Our friend Maggie is an actress.
-We see (5), when she isn't making a movie in Hollywood.
-When we get togethe er with (6) , she always tells (7) about her life in H lollywood.
+We see (5) , when she isn't making a movie in Hollywood.
+When we get together with (6) , she always tells (7) about her life in Hollywood.
 Maggie is a very close friend.
-We like (8) very m uch.
+We like (8) very much.
 Our friends Bobby and Marlin are journalists.
-We e see (9) ,when they are not traveling around the world.
-Wl hen we get together with (10), they always tell (11) a about their meetings with famous people.
+We see (9) , when they are not traveling around the world.
+When we get together with (10) , they always tell (11) about their meetings with famous people.
 Bobby and Marlin are very close friends.
 We like (12) very much.

-Task 3.
-Use the correct pronoun instead of the words in italics:
+Task 3.Use the correct pronoun instead of the words in italics:

-- 1. Jim and Ted exchanged mobiles. - 2.
-Linda's parents bought her a new laptop. - 3.
-Computers allow the disabled to live more independently. - 4.
-Computer scientists believe that virtual reality is a very promising area of research. - 5.
-When we studied at University our teachers gave me and my fellow students a lot of assignments.
+1. Jim and Ted exchanged mobiles.

+2. Linda's parents bought her a new laptop.

+3. Computers allow the disabled to live more independently.

+4. Computer scientists believe that virtual reality is a very promising area of research.

+5. When we studied at University our teachers gave me and my fellow students a lot of assignments.

+Task A Match 41.
+0 Ale aire en a araire a

 Task 4.
-Match the expressions with their meanings:
+Match tne expressions with their meaning S:

+1 0 ,